Death toll from devastating Maui fire reaches 106, as county begins identifying victims

-LAHAINA, Hawaii (AP) — A mobile morgue unit arrived Tuesday to help Hawaii officials working painstakingly to identify remains, as Maui County released the first names of people killed in the wildfire that all but incinerated the historic town of Lahaina a week ago and raised the death toll to 106.
+LAHAINA, Hawaii (AP) — Federal officials sent a mobile morgue with coroners, pathologists and technicians to Hawaii to help identify the dead, as Maui County released the first names of people killed in the wildfire that all but incinerated the historic town of Lahaina a week ago and killed at least 106 people.

-The county named two victims, Lahaina residents Robert Dyckman, 74, and Buddy Jantoc, 79, adding in a statement that a further three victims have been identified.
-Those names will be released once the county has identified their next of kin.
+A week after the fires started, some residents still had with intermittent power, unreliable cellphone service and uncertainty over where to get assistance.

-The U.S. Department of Health and Human Services deployed a team of coroners, pathologists and technicians along with exam tables, X-ray units and other equipment to identify victims and process remains, said Jonathan Greene, the agency's deputy assistant secretary for response.
+Some people walked periodically to a seawall, where phone connections were strongest, to make calls.
+Flying low off the coast, a single-prop airplane used a loudspeaker to blare information about where to get water and supplies.

 Crews using cadaver dogs have scoured about 32% of the area, the County of Maui said in a statement Tuesday.
 The governor asked for patience as authorities became overwhelmed with requests to visit the burn area.